 Doing things you enjoy: From sports and barbecuing with friends and family to hiking and playing darts, chances are there’s a club, team or special event in your area that focuses on an activity that’s right up your alley.
 Sign up, buttercup!

 Eating right: Instead of turning to vending machines or drive-thrus for overpriced junk food, head to a supermarket or corner store for cheaper and fresher snacks that taste great, are waaaaay better for you, and fill the hunger gap morning, noon and night.
 Home-cooked meals, meanwhile, are a win-win: They are healthier, and they allow you to eat more because they contain fewer calories.

-Staying active: Walking briskly burns around 400 calories an hour — not too shabby — and is super-easy to fit into your schedule.
+Staying active: Walking briskly burns around 189 calories within 30 minutes of walking for a 185-pound person—not too shabby—and is super-easy to fit into your schedule.
 Walk your kids to school instead of driving, walk to work from a more distant lot than the one you usually use (and save money on parking), walk to lunch, get off the bus a few stops early and walk the rest of the way home…now you know why “a walk in the park” means that something is easy!

 Have you found a way to fit more “me time” into your day?
 Share your nifty trick in the comments below!